Penetration Mechanics and the Hydrostatic-Shock Model

 This velocity threshold is well established in the forensic literature and appears in both the Sellier-Kneubuehl monograph and in DiMaio's Gunshot Wounds (third edition, 2016, CRC Press).
 It is referenced by the FBI Ballistic Research Facility in their assessment of law-enforcement rifle rounds and by the Bundeskriminalamt (BKA) in Germany in their wound-ballistics expert witness guidelines.
 The Indian Central Forensic Science Laboratory (CFSL) in Chandigarh cites Sellier-Kneubuehl as a primary reference in its wound-ballistics training curriculum for examining officers.

 The practical implication is that two bullets producing the same diameter permanent wound channel may produce very different total injury profiles.
 A 9mm 147 gr subsonic JHP at 280 m/s produces minimal temporary cavitation; the same-diameter 9mm 124 gr +P at 430 m/s produces substantially more.
 A forensic pathologist asked to characterise the wounding capacity of a recovered projectile must therefore consider velocity at impact, not only projectile mass and calibre.
+The forensic pathology perspective on the resulting wound morphology is covered in firearm entry and exit wounds.
+Bullet deformation and expansion design choices further modify how energy is deposited along the wound track.

 The Courtneys' experimental evidence included observations of immediate incapacitation in animal models and the recording of intracranial pressure spikes following simulated torso gunshot wounds.
 Their papers argue that this mechanism explains why some torso wounds produce immediate collapse while others do not, and that the effect is calibre- and velocity-dependent, being substantially more pronounced at rifle velocities.

-Duncan MacPherson's Bullet Penetration (Ballistics Publications, 1994) addressed the pressure-wave hypothesis a decade earlier with a different conclusion.
+Duncan MacPherson's Bullet Penetration (Ballistic Publications, 1994) addressed the pressure-wave hypothesis a decade earlier with a different conclusion.
 MacPherson's analysis of the fluid mechanics involved found that the pressure magnitudes generated by even high-velocity rifle bullets, while real, fall far below the threshold required for remote neural injury in a healthy nervous system.
 MacPherson argued that the immediate incapacitation observed in some cases is attributable to direct central-nervous-system injury, blood-pressure collapse from cardiac or aortic disruption, or psychological factors.
 His position has been cited in defence expert testimony in US federal courts in cases where prosecution pathologists invoked hydrostatic shock to explain the circumstances of a shooting.

 | Parameter | Courtney + Courtney model | MacPherson model |